yclim95/project-management-foundation/README.md

 1. A person who runs department
 2. Achieve department Goals
 3. Manage team member

+4. Example (Project Functional / Line manager)
+- You are managing a project that is implementing a new financial system.
+You need to include some of the finance department's resources on the team.
+Which stakeholder should you approach?
+- Why?
+(This stakeholder is most accountable for the resources that are needed for a project.)
 ```

 ### 2.2.4 Project Team member